jekyll/jekyll/docs/_docs/collections.md

       </td>
       <td>
         <p>
           The (unrendered) content of the document.
-If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.
-If YAML Front Matter is used, then this is all the contents of the file after the terminating
+If no front matter is provided, Jekyll will not generate the file in your collection.
+If front matter is used, then this is all the contents of the file after the terminating
           `---` of the front matter.
         </p>